EBIvariation/trait-curation/docs/heroku-deployment.md

-Step by step guide on how to deploy the app in Heroku and enable automatic pull request deployment as well.
+# Setting up deployment in Heroku and automated pull request deployment
 The instructions assume that a Heroku account has been set up.

 1. Create a new Heroku app via the dashboard
 2. Once created, navigate to the "Deploy" tab and in the "Deployment Method" menu, select "GitHub".